“Your visions will become clear only when you can look into your own heart. Who looks outside, dreams; who looks inside, awakens.” - Carl Jung

 As a result of mirroring for ourselves or others, we will sometimes be confronted with personalities that challenge our own principles or feelings.
 Each and every one of us will inevitably meet people who will make us feel ill-at-ease, uncomfortable, unstable or trigger us to react in ways that do not reflect our true self.

 However, as difficult as it is to believe, being confronted with these types of encounters or situations is an amazing opportunity to learn more about ourselves.
-Shifting our perspective and acknowledging the person in front of us or the situation as a teacher showing us important lessons and knowledge about ourselves and life is an incommensurable step into introspection.
+Shifting our perspective and acknowledging the person in front of us, or the situation as a teacher showing us important lessons and knowledge about ourselves is part of the process of introspection.
 This acceptance means moving towards healing, reconstructing ourselves or opening up to new feelings and perspectives.

 When you adjust your feelings and mindset according to what you are learning, the mirrors will shift and sometimes, new mirrors will enter our lives and challenge us again to dig deeper.
 After all, practice makes progress.